Junmo Kim

 • Discovering new clinical and biological knowledge through AI

-• Enhancing generalizability of medical AI models through OMOP CDM
+• Enhancing generalizability of AI models

 News